natlee-the-anteel/reactrv1.0/README.md

         running this on plants, esp. non-model, little annotated, but commerically valuable crops.
 ------------------------------------------------------------------------------------------

-Acknowledgements
+Acknowledgements:

-The author conducted calls with Dr. Zhiyong Wang, Dr. Jeffrey Groh, Shane Brubaker, and Dr. Lindy Jense for consultation on infrastructure changes, though this release does not necessarily reflect their views, nor does their inclusion constitute an endorsement of this publication's content.
+The author conducted consultation calls with Dr. Zhiyong Wang, Dr. Jeffrey Groh, Shane Brubaker, and Dr. Lindy Jense for advice on infrastructure changes, though this release does not necessarily reflect their views, nor does their inclusion constitute an endorsement of this publication's content.
 The author would also like to thank Dr. Morton Nielson at the Technical University of Denmark for granting access to Deeploc (subcellular localization prediction).

 Citations:
 https://drive.google.com/file/d/1yXfE7mirTI3_arohewrS54e4YhNeUgOE/view?usp=sharing